 PMI AAP and appropriate qualifications

 Having an "appropriate qualification" to meet the relevant RDR examination standards is one of the requirements to join the PMI AAP.
 PMI has developed an appropriate qualification, the Diploma in Regulated Retirement Advice (DRRA), that fully meets the requirements of RDR and further details on this can be found here.
-The modules that comprise DRRA are also part of the Advanced Diploma suite and therefore it is possible to obtain this "appropriate qualification" en route to completing the Advanced Diploma.
+The units that comprise DRRA are also part of the Advanced Diploma suite and therefore it is possible to obtain this "appropriate qualification" en route to completing the Advanced Diploma.

 Prior to the introduction of DRRA and without the relevant DRRA modules, the PMI's Advanced Diploma (formerly known as the Associateship examinations) was and is not recognised as an "appropriate qualification" and we therefore anticipate that those who wish to join the PMI AAP initially will have an "appropriate qualification" from another awarding organisation/accredited body.
 Where necessary, PMI will be required to ensure that appropriate gap-fill requirements have been followed.